spacecoastsec/spacecoastsec.github.io/index.md

 Visit our [Meetup](https://www.meetup.com/spacecoastsec/) page for information regarding our next meeting and RSVP!

-Visit Space Coast Cyber's [Meetup](https://www.meetup.com/spacecoastcyber/) page for information regarding our next social meetup and RSVP!
+Visit Space Coast Cyber's [Meetup](https://www.meetup.com/spacecoastcyber/) page for information regarding the next social meetup and RSVP!

 ### Code of Conduct